ac1dmarv3l/orm_practice/README.md

 - Dockerfiles: Custom configurations for PHP-FPM and Nginx (both are Alpine-based).
 - nginx.conf: Pre-configured for PHP applications, with gzip compression and security rules.
 - .gitignore: Ensures proper exclusion of sensitive or unnecessary files, including dependencies and logs.

 ---

+How to use the template for development:

+1. Clone the repository to your machine: `git clone https://github.com/ac1Dmarv3L/docker-php-nginx.git`
+2. Go to the directory: `cd docker-php-nginx`
+3. Build the images: `docker compose build`
+4. Start the containers: `docker compose up -d`

+---